Jija-sarak/digital-clock/README.md

 ## 🎨 Styling Highlights

 - **Hover Effects**: Dynamic background and shadow changes on hover.
-- **Media Queries**: Ensures proper scaling and layout on various devices.
 - **Reflective Effect**: Adds a subtle reflection for an elegant look.

 ---